View all Reflections

 In the early twentieth century, Bobcaygeon had a unique natural landmark, the King Street Elm.
 At the time practically everyone in town would recognize the towering specimen, and it was so popular that postcards were made of it.
 Today, nothing remains of the great tree, as the road has been paved and widened.

 For generations, Sherwood Street has been a neighbourhood of beautiful old houses with trees lining both sides.
 In the early twentieth century, it was one of the local sites featured on postcards.
 Dr. Harry Boyd lived at the end of the street, on Little Bob Channel.

 Walking along Canal Street towards Bolton Street, beside the locks, Dan Cain's Store was once a very prominent sight.
-Today it is part of Bigley's expansive cluster of stores.
+Rebuilt after a 1913 fire, today it is part of Bigley's expansive cluster of stores.

 Nothing remains of from this early twentieth century view of the front Cain's Store...

 The northwest end of Bolton Street was once home to the original Bigley's shoe store, Wollard's drug store, the Bank of British North America and Dan Cain's Store.
 After the block burned in 1913, the Bank of British North America rebuilt on the corner.
 Five years later, it merged with the Bank of Montreal.

 Burritt and Hansom Kerr